jeremistderechte/Projektarbeit_1/README.md

 # Projektarbeit_1

-Custom NER Model via spaCy with a neural network and a transformer approach
+Custom NER Model via spaCy with a SVM and a transformer approach

 # Transformer on CPU (slow and computationally expensive)